Click on the question to reveal the answer

 - Information regarding transport links and how to get to/from The TrekFest Village

-Meals and drinks at The TrekFest Village the Friday evening prior to the event taking place and on the morning of the challenge (although these will be heavily subsidised), and the cost of a camping plot if you require one.
+Meals and drinks at The TrekFest Village the Friday evening prior to the event taking place and breakfast on the morning of the challenge.

-We can cater for all dietary requirements as long as we know in advance.
+We can cater for all dietary requirements providing we know in advance, just fill out the relevant section on your registration form.

-There will be a strong support team with professional, Global Adventure Challenges Leaders bringing up the rear of the group, as well as marshalled checkpoints.
-There will be walking guides carrying First Aid kits along the route and there is a First Aid point located at The TrekFest Village and at various checkpoints en-route.
+TrekFest is a fully supported event.
+There will be a strong support team with professional Global Adventure Challenges leaders.
+Sweep walkers will bring up the rear of the group, as well as marshals carrying First Aid kits along the route – there is also a First Aid point at the TrekFest village and various checkpoints on the challenge.
+All checkpoints are marshalled.

-If you have to pull out of the challenge, you will need to do so at the nearest checkpoint and inform the checkpoint event crew.
-There will be a support vehicle making regular transfers back to The TrekFest Village for those who need it.
+If you need to pull out of the challenge you will need to do so at the nearest checkpoint and inform the checkpoint crew, they will arrange a transfer via a support vehicles back to the TrekFest Village.

-Yes.
-So long as we receive authorisation that they are happy for you to do so.
-TrekFest is an ‘Open Challenge’ which means each participant and team are free to support a charity of their choice.
+Yes, providing we receive the charity’s authorisation that they are happy for you to do so.
+TrekFest is an ‘Open Challenge’ which means each participant and team are free to support a UK registered charity of their choice.

 Once you have registered, you will receive a confirmation email and details about when you can expect further information about your upcoming challenge.
 Your chosen charity will be notified and will be able to help you with fundraising hints and tips.
 They will also be able to provide you with sponsor forms and support throughout your fundraising.